dcheckoway/UltrasonicTheremin/README.md

 <img alt="Photo" width="96" height="128" src="https://lh4.googleusercontent.com/-EWhWCNxlkJQ/UP5pacUwSzI/AAAAAAAAFHc/unhBAlgL7wg/s128/IMG_2039.JPG"/>

-This gizmo produces light and sound that varies as an object (i.e. your hand) moves closer or further away from the unit.
+This gizmo was a gift I made for my nephew.
+It produces light and sound that varies as an object (i.e. your hand) moves closer or further away from the unit.
 It utilizes an ultrasonic range sensor (ping) to determine distance, from which a corresponding frequency is calculated.
 The active range is between 2" and 18" which equates to a two octave change in pitch.
 Any distance closer or beyond that is coerced into range prior to calculating the frequency.
 The closer the distance, the higher the pitch.
 There is also an RGB LED which changes color smoothly proportionate to the distance.

 ## LIGHT AND SOUND EFFECTS ##